mark-watson/Java-AI-Book/manuscript/opennlp.md

 ## Using the OpenNLP Parsing Model

-We will use the parsing model that is included in the OpenNLP distribution to parse English language input text.
+We will use the parsing model that is included in the OpenNLP distribution to parse English language input text into syntax trees.
 You are unlikely to use a statistical parsing model in your work but I think you will enjoy the material in the section.
-If you are more interested in practical techniques then skip to the next chapter that covers more machine learning techniques.

 The following example code listing is long (68 lines) but I will explain the interesting parts after the listing: